 Real Appointment Availability - Book & confirm instantly online

-Available for Request - Request now online and wait for confirmation from the clinic
+Available for Request - Request now online and wait for confirmation from the practice

 A year and a half ago, I was told by a specialist that I may never play golf or hockey again at the age of 32.
 After trying physio for a year and getting no results, I took the advice of a teammate and former patient of Dr. Armitage, and began to see Robert.
 It has been 20 visits now and I am back on the golf course.
 The ice rink, which was once a dream, now appears to be a reality for me very soon.

 I came to Dr. Armitage 4 years ago with severe lower back and neck problems that interfered with my life and my desire to mountain trail-run at a competitive level.
 He has worked with me not only to overcome the pain, but to help with my movement and flexibility so that I am consistently placing in the top 3 of my age group and the top third of total female racers.